Ahad-Bukhari/ML-Internship-Alpha-Bridge/Week 1/Projects/ReadMe.md

         docs.aws.amazon.com
         ; for S3, browse the bucket.
 Confirm files are written under the expected prefixes (e.g. s3://your-bucket/YYYY/MM/DD/filename).

-By following these instructions and the references above, a new developer should be able to clone the repository, configure the environment, and run the stock data pipeline end-to-end.
-Good documentation of assumptions and errors (logs) will help with any further issues.
+By following these instructions and the references above, we can create a clone of the project in our own environment.